 A hard 16 is one of the worst hands you can get when playing blackjack, because you will lose more hands than you win, regardless of the strategy you apply.
 However, you can minimize your losses if you follow the game strategies below.

 The reason you should surrender on a hard 16 is when your chance of winning is less than one in four hands, meaning your expected loss is worse than 50%.
-This means that, statistically, if playing the hand has less than a 25% chance of winning and, consequently, more than a 75% chance of losing, you will save money in the long run by folding.
+Statistically, if playing the hand has less than a 25% chance of winning and, consequently, more than a 75% chance of losing, you will save money in the long run by folding.
 This is the case for rendering hard 16 by the previous strategies.

 The reason you should stay on a hard 16 when the dealer’s upcard is small (that is from 2 to 6) is because the chances of the dealer busting are relatively high (35 to 42%).
 In this situation, you don’t want to risk busting your hard hand of 16 by drawing another card because you could lose automatically, even if the dealer later busted in the same round.

 When the dealer has an ace to a 7, the probabilities of the dealer busting are low.
-If surrender is not available, in this case you should hit and risk busting rather than standing, as you will lose less this way in the long run.
+If surrender is not available, you should hit and risk busting rather than standing, as you will lose less this way in the long run.

 - To play blackjack online, don’t bother learning how to count cards since the cards are shuffled after each hand.